chainguard-dev/terraform-provider-apko/README.md

   repo   = "..."

   # Pass in the apko configuration here.
 If you'd like to define this in a file
-  # so it cane be used with apko as well, you can make this something like this
+  # so it can be used with apko as well, you can make this something like this
   # instead:  config = file("${path.module}/apko.yaml")
   config = jsonencode({
     contents = {